Ottawa-Carleton District School Board: History

+Lawsuits

 In 2017 a family was awarded approximately $3,000 after winning a lawsuit against the OCDSB over the board's failure to take a student's complaints about bullying seriously.

 In 2018 two former students filed lawsuits against the OCDSB for failing its "legal duty to provide for the safety of its students".

-In 2019 an investigation was launched to look into what ultimately resulted in three sex offense charges against OCDSB teacher Majed Turk in July 2020.
+In 2019 an investigation was launched to look into what ultimately resulted in three sex offence charges against OCDSB teacher Majed Turk in July 2020.
 The alleged incidents occurred between September and November 2019.

 As of 2020, there were ongoing lawsuits filed against the OCDSB for the sexual abuse of its students by now deceased teacher and Bell High School basketball coach, Donald Greenham.